django-import-export/django-import-export/docs/installation.rst

     $ python manage.py collectstatic

-All prequisites are set up!
+All prerequisites are set up!
 See :doc:`getting_started` to learn how to use django-import-export in your project.